 The CEBCP coordinates a symposium each year to bring together practitioners and scholars, as well as members of our communities, to discuss a wide range of issues related to evidence-based crime policy.
-SAVE THE DATE: The next symposium will take place June 26, 2017.
+REGISTER NOW for the 2017 CEBCP Symposium, which will take place June 26, 2017.

 - CEBCP-Police Foundation Joint Symposium, August 17-18, 2015.

 - SIPR-CEBCP 2nd Joint Symposium in Tulliallan, Scotland – October 20, 2014.

 - CEBCP 2014 Annual Symposium in partnership with the InterAmerican Development Bank – June 23-24, 2014.

 - Joint CEBCP and SIPR Symposium and Congressional Briefing – April 8-9, 2013 at George Mason University Arlington campus and in Washington, DC

 - CEBCP Annual Symposium – August 13-14, 2012 at George Mason University

 - CEBCP-Campbell Collaboration Joint Symposium on Evidence-Based Policy – August 15-16, 2011 at George Mason University

 - 2nd Annual CEBCP Symposium – August 9-11, 2010 at George Mason University

 - 1st Annual CEBCP Symposium – April 23, 2009 at George Mason University